Skip to Main Content

 3. If approved, the SSR will forward to SGS for final approval and processing.

 Requests may be submitted at any time up to the deadline to add a course.
-However, all requests will be reviewed, in order of date received, only beginning two weeks after the final date of the Courtesy Enrolment Period of the relevant session.
+However, all requests will be reviewed, in order of date received, only beginning the month before the relevant session.

 Students are permitted to take elective courses in other graduate departments with the approval of your Program Director and with permission from the course instructor and host department.